quelli-della-ai-privata/2-chatting-with-ollama/README.md

 # Create the action and pass the secrets

 ```
-ops tools new models ollama
+!ops tools new models exercise
 ```

 Add in `__main__.py`